visualstuart/Docs/aspnet/fundamentals/middleware.rst

 	:emphasize-lines: 5,8,14
 	:dedent: 8

+.. warning:: Be wary of modifying ``HttpResponse`` after calling next, since one of the components further down the pipeline may have written to the response, causing it to be sent to the client.

 .. note:: This ``ConfigureLogInline`` method is called when the application is run with an environment set to ``LogInline``.
 Learn more about :doc:`environments`.
 We will be using variations of ``Configure[Environment]`` to show different options in the rest of this article.
+See also :doc:`startup`.

 In the above example, the call to ``await next.Invoke()`` will call into the delegate on line 14.
 The client will receive the expected response ("Hello from LogInline"), and the server's console output includes both the before and after messages, as you can see here: